-Due to the ongoing refurbishments within Inverness's Town House, we can't hold a coffee morning there this October.
-So, our next Coffee Morning will be on Saturday 24 March 2018.
-Watch this space ...
+Due to the ongoing refurbishments within Inverness's Town House we were not able to hold a coffee morning there in October.
+Make a note in your diary for our next Coffee Morning which will be on Saturday 24 March 2018.

 Our last Coffee Morning took place on Saturday 4th March 2017, raising £796 for our funds.

 A big thank you to everyone who supported us in any way - by helping at the event itself, by attending and spending money at the various stalls and raffle and/or by making a donation.
 As ever, Sheila did us proud by playing such beautiful music for two hours and this was ingeniously relayed outside to entice folks into the Town House.